-5. Find out what type of yarns they want you to use.
+4. Find out what type of yarns they want you to use.
 This is very important.
 Some may be more specific than others.
-Usually the yarns are acrylic, very soft and washable but do check to be sure.
+Usually the yarns are cotton or acrylic, very soft and washable but do check to be sure.

 I hope this helps you a little.
 Knitting charities like all charities tug at the heart strings so much and I'm right there too.
 I really understand the need so much.
 However I've also learned that you need to be very careful even with knitting charities.